binipringle/contracts/_texts/0-outline.md

 - Factual arguments in support of that holding:
 - Factual counterarguments:

-**Carbolic Smoke Ball** (discussed in Pepsi)

-- Issue:
-- Why issue matters:
-- Holding:
-- Factual arguments in support of that holding:
-- Factual counterarguments:

-Text pp 87-88, 95-107 (top)

-**Hypos:**

-Will you sell me your property for $60,000?
-It would not be possible for me to sell it unless I would receive $70,000 cash.
-Do you want to buy 240 good 1000 lb cattle for $1000?

-**Offer Factors:** these are some of the factors we would use to see if there was an offer in the rancher test.
-It's similar to the factors in the objective test.
-This list is a bit particular to offers.

-- **Language** – words of promise or commitment?
-For there to be an offer there doesn't have to be words of promise; but if there are that makes it more likely that there is an offer.
-- **Level of detail:** in Rancher hypo not much detail in first convo, but in letter a lot more, and the more detail the more like an offer.
-- **Number of people to whom addressed (and does it name a party or parties?):** in Rancher four people; that's not infinite, very finite, but still more thhan hhe could accommodate.
-Also did Rancher name people?
-Yes, neighbors, so more liikeley offer
-- **Trade usage / custom:**
-- **Prior dealings / prior conversations:** for example we have been dealing with each other and month to month contract but every month we renew so we understand there's an expectation to renew
-- **Characterization (price quotation, ad…):** if its an ad, it's usually not an offer; if it's a reward, it usually is an offer.

-**Additional Factors Consideredin Pepsico:**

-- **Price:** the court says that the price is very low because -the jet is worth about 23 million dollars.
-If the price is extremely disproportionate to the actual value, the less likely it is to be an offer.
-- **Ability to follow through:** fighter jet not for regular consumption; Pepsico not likely to be able to follow through with delivering a Harrier jet to a sixteen-year old.
-- **Level of seriousness:** a reasonable person would understand that it's a joke.
-- **Characterization of the proposal:** What does the court say about Ads?

-## Advertisements

-**General Rule:** An ad is not an offer

-**Presumption:**  Solicitation of offer / invitation to negotiate.
-Even if it has all the detail in it, it's still presumed to be a solicitation of an offer ratherr than an offer, *because it goes to a lot of people* - it doesn't matter how detailed it is.
-It's not an offer unless it fits into one of the exceptions.

-**Exceptions**

-1. Limits number of people who can accept, e.g., "first come first served"; "while supplies last"
-2. Invites performance, e.g. offer for a reward, prove me wrong, or prizes for skill and luck (I've only got one cat so I've limited the number of people, and I've induced performance); they're not worried about the number of people who will
-3. Communicates willingness to commit

-**Carbolic Smoke Ball (p 101):** (in Pepsico) 100 pounds to anyone who uses the product and still gets the flu.

-Why was the ad in Carbolic Smoke Ball an offer?

-The following are *usually* considered offers:

-- Offer of Rewards
-- Prove me wrong offers
-- Prizes for skill and luck

-Factors here:

-- Limits the number of people who can accept
-- Induces action

-Advertisements are not offers:

-- price quotes, catalogues, price lists
-- putting price tag on an item and placing it on a shelf in a store

 Arguments that Pepsico was not an offer: It was just an advertisement; this was an ad on TV; TV ads are exactly the kind of ad that are generally not considered an offer.